openlookeng/openLooKeng-installation/README.md

 bash /opt/openlookeng/bin/add_cluster_node.sh --file <add_nodes_file_path>
 ```

-If there are multiple nodes,separated by commas(,).
+If there are multiple nodes, separate them by commas(,).

 Removing Node to Cluster
 ----------------------

-If you want to remove node to make the cluster smaller,execute the below command:
+If you want to remove node to make the cluster smaller, execute the command below:

 ```shell
 bash /opt/openlookeng/bin/remove_cluster_node.sh -n